kjolley/BIGSdb_documentation/curator_guide/0040_retiring_allele_identifiers.rst

 the retired_alleles table.

-First, find the allele identifier in the retired_alleles table by clicking the 'Update/delete' retired alleles link on the sequence database curators' page.
+First, find the allele identifier in the retired_alleles table by clicking the 'Edit' retired alleles link on the sequence database curators' page.
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+This function is normally hidden, so you may need to click the 'All functions' toggle to display it.

 .. image:: /images/curation/unretire_alleles.png